usr2r00t/bruteforcers.py/README.md

-# bruteforcers (not finished but will be ready soon!!)
+# Bruteforcers (not finished but will be ready soon!!)

 This is my differents homemade bruteforcers coded in Python